Mazlan has a passion for health and fitness and is into yoga, cycling, home workouts, and healthy food

 So try it.

-Rowing can be done either alone, with another person or with group of friends.
-You will stay seated hence; your knee will not be bearing your body weight.
+Rowing can be either alone, with another person, or with group of friends.
+You stay seated, hence your knee does not bear your body weight.

 The rowing movement includes bending your knees repeatedly.
-Watch out for any signal or pain and go slowly if this happens.
+Watch out for any signal or pain and go slow if this happens.

-Continue for a month and when you feel ready, add in swimming into your routine.
+Continue for a month and when you feel ready, add swimming into your routine.